Bonis98/OAuth2-server/README.md

 # OAuth2-server
-Example of an oauth 2.0 server written in Nodejs.
-The server is based on oauth2-server (https://www.npmjs.com/package/oauth2-server) and express-oauth-server
+Example of an Oauth 2.0 server written in Nodejs.
+The server is based on Oauth2-server (https://www.npmjs.com/package/oauth2-server) and express-oauth-server
 (https://www.npmjs.com/package/express-oauth-server) and supports authorization_code grant and refresh_token grant.

 <a id='install'></a>